indrabasak/indrabasak.github.io/_posts/2017-09-01-anatomy-of-a-bug.md

 Log4J asynchronous log appender thread.

 Even after the Zuul service became unresponsive, it was still able to accept incoming HTTP requests and route them to internal services.
-It was still able to comunicate with the Eureka server.
+It was still able to communicate with the Eureka server.
 It broadcasted the _UP_ status without being aware of the response logging thread's demise.

 To be continued...